rapidez/docs/src/5.x/configuration.md

 ## Base URL

 Rapidez will become the frontend, Magento will only be used for the backend.
 Because of this, they'll need two different URLs.
-We suggest setting the `web/secure/base_url` differently per scope:
+We suggest setting the `web/secure/base_url` differently per scope.
+The store scope should point to your Rapidez url, and the website scope should point to your Magento url:

 - **Store View:** `https://webshop.com`
 - **Website:** `https://magento.webshop.com`